 If you were ever wondering who is responsible for Cardi B’s eclectic style, it’s Kollin Carter.
 The young visionary has dedicated most of his career to working with Cardi, turning the Bronx rapper into a bona fide style maven.
 From the club to the Met, and even to court, there’s no denying that Cardi serves a look everywhere she goes.
 And thanks to Carter, she has graced everyone’s best-dressed, rocking showstopping attire that’s apparently now worthy of its own exhibit.

-On Monday, CJ South kicked off the Creative Jenius Report “Respect the Process” event at Room Service in the Beverly Center.
+Last year, CJ South kicked off the Creative Jenius Report “Respect the Process” event at Room Service in the Beverly Center.
 A creative series highlighting today’s most provocative thought leaders, cultural influencers and collaborators.
 First up was a celebration of Carter’s most iconic fashion moments with the famed rapper.
 The event doubled as an exhibit showcasing styles that he personally curated for Kulture’s mom, including looks from Cardi’s “Money” music video, standout fashion week looks and head-turning designs by Michael Costello and Christian Cowan.

 “The goal is not necessarily to be accepted, but get them to perceive your vision in the way that you’d like them to,” he says.